Rise to Success: Career Highlights of Bradley Beal

 How Bradley Beal built a successful career.
 Explore key moments that defined the journey.

-Bradley Beal is an American professional basketball player currently playing for the Phoenix Suns.
-Drafted third overall by the Washington Wizards in 2012 after playing college basketball for the Florida Gators, he spent eleven seasons with the Wizards, achieving recognition as an All-Rookie First Team member in 2013, an All-NBA Third Team selection in 2021, and a three-time All-Star.
-Beal ranks second on the Wizards' all-time leading scorer list.
-He was traded to the Phoenix Suns in 2023.
+Bradley Beal is an American professional basketball player currently with the Phoenix Suns.
+Drafted third overall by the Washington Wizards in 2012 after playing college basketball for the Florida Gators, he spent eleven seasons with the Wizards.
+Beal earned NBA All-Rookie First Team honors in 2013 and was named to the All-NBA Third Team in 2021.
+A three-time All-Star, Beal ranks second on the Wizards' all-time leading scorer list.
+He was traded to the Suns in 2023.

 2010: FIBA Under-17 World Championship